5cover/psdc/docs/Scratch.md

 ## Why do we need equatable semantics again?

 Anything that is not a node can simply use equality.
 This makes it compatible with records.

-## Disambiguate terms: comptime and constant

-Those mean the same thing, except constant is also a node.
-So rename all to comptime.